finos/common-domain-model/CONTRIBUTING.rst

 How to Contribute
 =================

-This purpose of this page is to provide guidance to community contributors to the CDM.
+This purpose of this section is to provide guidance for accepting community contributions into the CDM.
+It describes:

+- What a Contributor should do to edit and contribute to the CDM
+- What a Reviewer should do to review the changes
+- How to release a new CDM version once changes have been approved

 Before you start modelling
 --------------------------

-Before you start modelling, please make sure you have gone through your pre-modelling checklist:
+Before you start modelling, please make sure you have gone through the following pre-modelling checklist:

 - Review the `CDM Components and Design Principles <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#>`_
 - Review the `Rosetta Starter Guide <https://docs.rosetta-technology.io/core/0-welcome-to-rosetta.html>`_
 - Get approval of conceptual design from stakeholders (for large model change)

-For large model changes, or changes to core data types, it is recommended that the contributor reviews the CDM governance documentation and follows these steps:
+For large model changes, or changes to core data types, it is recommended that the Contributor reviews the `CDM Governance Documentation <https://docs.rosetta-technology.io/cdm/readme.html#the-cdm-governance>`_ and follows these steps:

 - **Define Use Case**: Identify and document one or more use cases with details (e.g., a sample trade).
 - **Draft Conceptual Design** (High Level): Draft a conceptual view showing the set of data types, their definitions (and/or sample attributes but not the whole set of attributes), their relationships to each other, and, if applicable, a workflow.
 - **Design approval**: Obtain approval of high-level conceptual design from CDM stakeholders

-  - CDM Owner (ISDA and other Trade Associations)
+  - CDM Owners (ISDA and other involved Trade Associations, where applicable)
   - CDM Sub-Working Group, if applicable
   - CDM Architecture and Review Committee

-For further information about the CDM governance structure, please refer to the `CDM Governance Documentation <https://docs.rosetta-technology.io/cdm/readme.html#the-cdm-governance>`_

 Editing the model
 -----------------